 Child Care is Vital for Working Families

 Families can’t work without child care.
 However, the COVID-19 pandemic put major pressure on our already-fragile child care system.
-Providers are now facing reduced revenues and labor shortages as ongoing results of the pandemic.
+Providers are n facing reduced revenues and labor shortages as ongoing results of the pandemic.

 Raising subsidy rates has several very important components: